Promeos/The_World_Bank_SQL_Database/README.md

 ### Goals
 - Learn how to build a reproducible database in SQL.
-- Practice advanced SQL queries by generating reports.
+- Practice advanced SQL queries.
+- Generate reports.